Charleston airport predicts strong but slower passenger growth in 2020

 He also noted that the second quarter — October through December — could be more telling of a trend, but that's also one of the heaviest travel periods of the year with all of the holiday traffic.
 October's passenger count was up 9.2 percent, and officials believe that will continue into the final two months of the year.

-The third quarter, from January through March, is usually the slowest travel period of the year, but it was up 12.7 percent this year over the same time frame in 2018, even after accounting for the 30,000 lost passengers from the four-day airport shutdown during January's snowstorm last year.
+The third fiscal quarter, from January through March, is usually the slowest travel period, but it was up 12.7 percent this year over the same time frame in 2018, even after accounting for the 30,000 lost passengers from the four-day airport shutdown during January's snowstorm last year.

 The economy is expected to continue to grow next year, but just not at the higher pace of past years, according to most economists.
 The slight slowdown is expected to impact air travel as well.